mesosphere-backup/dcos-metrics/collector/README.md

 ## Collector

+The Collector runs on each Mesos agent, listening on TCP port 8124 for data from the mesos module (and any other processes on the system).
+The Collector then sends any avro-formatted data it receives into a Kafka cluster.

 ### Deploy

 1. Configure and deploy a Kafka instance on your DC/OS cluster.
 By default it will be named `kafka`.